January 3, 2024

 Our scientists directly shared their findings with over 3,400 relevant stakeholders in 2022 alone by serving as panelists at webinars, public briefings, conferences, and other online events.

-Served as scientific advisors to government officials and other relevant policy makers across the United States, including briefing members of the U.S. House of Representatives Sustainable Energy & Environment Coalition on the latest scientific findings.
+Our scientists served as scientific advisors to government officials and other relevant policy makers across the United States, including briefing members of the U.S. House of Representatives Sustainable Energy & Environment Coalition on the latest scientific findings.

 Looking Ahead